Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-The Alessi 9090/3 is a 3-cup stovetop espresso maker crafted from durable 18/10 stainless steel with a mirror-polished finish.
-Designed by Richard Sapper and awarded the prestigious Compasso d'Oro, it features a magnetic base compatible with induction stoves and a unique clamp sealing system for leak-proof, long-lasting use.
-Celebrated for its rich coffee extraction and iconic design, this moka pot doubles as a stylish serving jug, making it a must-have for coffee aficionados who value both form and function.
+The Alessi 9090/3 is a legendary stovetop espresso maker designed by Richard Sapper, crafted from durable 18/10 stainless steel with a mirror-polished finish.
+Featuring a magnetic base compatible with induction stoves and a unique clamp sealing system, it brews rich, espresso-style coffee in 3-cup servings.
+Celebrated since 1979 with prestigious design awards and museum recognition, this moka pot combines timeless style with unmatched longevity, making it a must-have for discerning coffee lovers who value both form and function.

 | ASIN | B000BNDJIQ |